 Stay Safe While Driving in Chicago

-Follow the tips mentioned above, and driving in the city should be more manageable than expected.
-Try cycling, walking, and public transportation if you want to avoid road hassles.
+Follow the tips above.
+Driving in the city should be more manageable than expected.
+Try cycling, walking, and public transportation to avoid road hassles.